splunk/splunk-operator/docs/PremiumApps.md

 ### How to Install Enterprise Security using the Splunk Operator

-#### Necessary Configuration
+#### Considerations for using the Splunk Operator

-When crafting your Custom Resource to create a Splunk Enterprise Deployment it is necessary to take the following configurations into account.
+When crafting your Custom Resource(CR) to create a Splunk Enterprise Deployment it is necessary to take the following configurations into account.

 ##### [appSources](https://splunk.github.io/splunk-operator/AppFramework.html#appsources) scope